yingrui/gluonmeson-chrome-extension/docs/tutorial/an_introduction_to_gluonmeson_chrome_extension.md

 * **Translate**: Effortlessly translate content between Chinese and English or into other specified languages.

 ### 1.5.
-TrelloAgent
+BACopilotAgent

-TrelloAgent provides tools to help you to generate stories and breakdown these stories with Trello.
+BACopilotAgent provides tools to help you to generate stories and breakdown these stories with story board.

 **Supported Command**: generate_story, tasking